dOrgTech/ID-DAO/dao/README.md

 ```
 INFURA_KEY="INSERT_INFURA_KEY_HERE"
 MNEMONIC="INSERT_MNEMONIC_HERE"
 ```

-Only deployment to the Rinkeby test network is currently set up.
+Only deployment to the Rinkeby test network is currently set up, which can be accomplished through the following command:
+  * `truffle migrate --network rinkeby`